 Where \bar{T} is average 30-minute temperature between 9:00 PM of the previous day to 9:00 PM of the day-of-interest, to account for the demand response with temperature that could be due (in-part) to the previous day's heat/cool conditions.
-CT is the critical temperature threshold and is specific to the region.
+CT is the critical temperature threshold and is region specific.